Sagnik-Nandy/OrchAMP/README.md

 - `cleaned_rna_reads_tea_seq.h5ad`: Provides the pre-processed RNA counts.
 - `cleaned_cell_labels_meta_tea_seq.csv`: Provides the cell-type of the cells used in the analysis.

-## Multimodal Cell Atlas Building Using OrchAMP (Algorithm 1)
+### Multimodal Cell Atlas Building Using OrchAMP (Algorithm 1)

-Using the cleaned datasets, you can build a multimodal cell atlas as described in Section 3.2 of our paper by running the Jupyter notebook `tea_seq_atlas_building.ipynb` located in the `Code` folder.
+Using the cleaned datasets, you can build a multimodal cell atlas as described in Section 4.1 of our paper by running the Jupyter notebook `tea_seq_integration_analysis_gmm.ipynb` located in the `tea_seq` folder.
 The OrchAMP atlas is compared with the atlas produced by the WNN-based integration technique of [Hao et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0092867421005833).

-To compute the PCA embeddings required for the [WNN-based integration technique](https://www.sciencedirect.com/science/article/pii/S0092867421005833), run the notebook `tea_seq_atlas_building_wnn.ipynb`.
+The PCA embeddings required for the [WNN-based integration technique](https://www.sciencedirect.com/science/article/pii/S0092867421005833), is also compute by `tea_seq_integration_analysis_gmm.ipynb`.
+We also benchmark against [MOFA+](https://pubmed.ncbi.nlm.nih.gov/32393329/).

-To generate the UMAP plot shown in Figure 1 of our paper, execute the R script `tea_seq_atlas_plotting.R` found in the `Code` folder.
+To generate the UMAP plot shown in Figure 1 of our paper, execute the R script `plot_for_tea_seq.R` found in the `tea_seq` folder.

-## Querying Multimodal Atlas with New Cells (Algorithm 2)
+### Querying Multimodal Atlas with New Cells (Algorithm 2)

 Using Algorithm 2 from our paper, you can build point predictions of the embeddings for new query cells with partially observed modalities relative to the constructed multimodal atlas.
 Additionally, you can create a prediction set with the desired confidence level for such embeddings using the same algorithm.

 We illustrate this functionality by constructing a 95% prediction set for three test cells of different categories:
-- `pre-B cell` (using the `Protein` modality)
+- `pre-B cell`
-- `Double Negative T cell` (using the `RNA` modality)
+- `Double Negative T cell`
-- `CD8 Effector cell` (using the `ATAC` modality)
+- `CD8 Effector cell`

 The prediction sets are visualized against the UMAP of the reference atlas through 500 points randomly sampled from them.
 For details of the visualization, please check our paper.

 To reproduce our results, you can run the Jupyter notebook `tea_seq_prediction.ipynb`.
-To reproduce Figure 2 from our paper, execute the R script `tea_seq_prediction_plotting.R` located in the `Code` folder.
+To reproduce Figure 2 (`Double Negative T cell`) from our paper, execute the R script `prediction_plot_dnt.R` located in the `tea_seq` folder.
+Similar plots for `pre-B cell` can be obtained by running `prediction_plot_pbc.R` and `CD8 Effector cell` by running `prediction_plot_cd8e.R`.